Anjin2017/D.CustomerService/README.md

 Version V1 APIs

-Get 	/Customers
-Get	/Customer?fname=<FirstName>&lname=<Lastname>
+Get /Customers/{limit}{offset}
+   -> this API is used to get full list of customers , call to this API should be initiated using limit and offset query parameters.

 Get 	/Customers/{ID}
+    -> Get customer details using customer ID

 Post	/Customers
     =>	Create Customer record.
 Address is maintained as separate resource.
 When Customer is created, Address is created as well.
 Implementation of association between customer and address object abstracted from API consumers.
 Patch	/Customers

 Put 	/Customers

 Extension   V2 APIS

-Get /Orders
-	Get orders list
+Get /Orders/{Limit}{offset}
+    -> this api is used to get all sales orders. this API should be called using Limit and Offset query parameters.
 Get  /Orders?customerId=<Customer id>&ProductId=<Prodcut id>
-	Get list of orders , with optional parameters for customer id and/or product id Get /Order/OrderDate/{FromDate}{ToData}
+   ->  Get list of orders by customer ID, along with customer ID, pagination query parametes required

+Get  /Orders?ProductId=<Prodcut id>
+   -> Gey list of Order by Product Id.
+Pagination parameters required

+Get /Order/OrderDate/{FromDate}{ToData}
-	This API will be used to get order using order date range
+    ->  This API will be used to get order using order date range

 Get /Products
-	Get all Products
+    ->  Get all Products

 Get	 /Products/{ID}
-	Get Products by ID
+    ->  Get Products by ID

 Post /Products

 Put	 /Products